 Lord, by thy will thou gavest strength to my beauty; thou didst hide thy face and I was troubled.

-Unto thee, O Lord, will I cry; to my God I shall make supplication:
+To thee, O Lord, will I cry; to my God I shall make supplication:

 What profit is there in my blood when I go down into destruction?
 Will the dust praise thee?
 Will it declare thy truth?

-The Lord has heard and shown mercy on me; the Lord became my helper.
+The Lord has heard and has shown mercy on me; the Lord became my helper.

 Thou hast turned my mourning into dancing for me; thou hast put off my sackcloth and girded me with gladness,